NOTE: all earrings measurements exclude the earring wires.

 All of the earrings in this row are glass and made by Adrian Wall.
 Each pair are 2 inches long and each $65.
 (ALL IN SANTA FE)

-Left to right: The first pair are shell corn maidens by Cheryl Beyuka.
-1.25 inches and $75.
 Sandcast earrings with turquoise by the Kee family, these are 3/4 of an inch long from the ear post down. $100.
-The third pair in this row are by Janelle Shebola, they measure just under half an inch long from the post down. $115.
-(FIRST PAIR IN TUCSON, THE OTHER TWO ARE IN SANTA FE)
+The next pair in this row are by Janelle Shebola, they measure just under half an inch long from the post down. $115.
+The last two pairs in this row are made by Kent Lonjose of Zuni.
+They are each just over 5/8 of an inch long and $36.
+(ALL in SANTA FE)

 A pair of Saguaro overlay post earrings by Rick Manuel (Tohono O’Odham).
 1 inch and $180.
 The large stamped earrings are by Arnold Blackgoat.
 3 inches long and $240.
 A pair of scrolling dangles by Mildred Parkhurst.
 2 inches and $160.
 (ALL IN TUCSON)

 Mosaic dangle earrings from Kewa (Santo Domingo).
 The first is by Mariano Garcia.
-2 inches and $75.
-Next is another pair by Mariano, 2 inches and $75.
+2 inches and SOLD.
+Next is a pair by Mary Tafoya.
+1 inch and $60.
 Mariano’s grandparents Nick and Me-Wee Rosetta made the next two pairs.
 The turquoise and shell dangles are 1 inches and $45.
 Last is a pair with inlaid wood, shell and various stone on wood.
 1 inch and $65.
 (All in Tucson)

 A pair of sand cast earrings made by Gilbert “Dino” Garcia from Kewa Pueblo (Santo Domingo), 1 1/8 inches long and $70.
-ANext is a pair of woven silver earrings made by Alethia Little.
+Next is a pair of woven silver earrings made by Alethia Little.
 They are 1 inch long and 1 3/8 inches wide. $100.
-The turquoise pair at far right are by Delores Cadman.
-7/8 inches long and $95.
+The stamped/textured earrings are by Delbert Shirley.
+7/8 inches long and $36.
+The sandcast nazha earrings are by Lorraine Chee.
+7/8 inches long and $42.
 (All in SANTA FE)

-A pair of post earrings by Dawn Tselate.
-These are made with turquoise, coral, and lapis. .75 inches and $120.
+A pair of post earrings by Daren Tsalate.
+These are made with turquoise, coral, and lapis.
+0.75 inches and $120.
 (TUCSON)

 These turquoise channel inlay post earrings were made by Janelle Shebola.
 From the post down they are just over 3/8 of an inch long, total length is 1/2 an inch. $100.
 (TUCSON)